sign-ai/drifting/docs/get_started/quickstart.md

 ## Running the server

-Drift-detection-server can be easily installed using pip:
+drifting can be easily installed using pip:

 ```
 pip install drifting